AbhishekSavaliya/JS-doc/README.md

     typeof alert // "function"
      ```
     * The result of typeof null is "object".
 That’s an officially recognized error in typeof behavior

+### Interaction: alert, prompt, confirm

+A. alert:
+    * shows a message and waits for the user to press “OK”
+     ```javascript
+        alert("Hello");
+     ```
+B. prompt:
+    ```javascript
+       result = prompt('title', default);
+    ```
+    * default : An optional second parameter, the initial value for the input field
+    * shows a message asking the user to input text.
+It returns the text or, if Cancel button or Esc is clicked, null
+    * In IE: always supply a default, Internet Explorer will insert the text "undefined" into the prompt.

+C. confirm
+     ```javascript
+       result = confirm(question);
+    ```
+    * shows a modal window with a question and two buttons: OK and Cancel.

+* All these methods are modal: they pause script execution and don’t allow the visitor to interact with the rest of the page until the window has been dismissed.

+### Type Conversions